 - What is the Union’s policy on this issue?

 - How was this policy made and when?

 - What efforts were made to involve the mass of members in coming to this position (in particular, those with other protected characteristics and, especially, women)?

 - How can members seek to influence policy on this issue?

 - mechanisms for changing policy

 2. Talk to other members in your workplace about the concerns that you have and refer them to sources of information about women’s concerns:

-> 3. Table a motion in your workplace/branch/regional structure.
-We will be posting a template for you to adapt soon.
+3. Table a motion in your workplace/branch/regional structure.

-> 4. Find out how to get the motion on to the agenda of your policy making conference.
+4. Find out how to get the motion on to the agenda of your policy making conference.
 It will differ depending on the union.
 This information should be available on your union’s website or you could ask your workplace or local branch rep.

 5. Stand for positions of power.
 Unions have many roles that you can take up including reps for workplace, health and safety, equality, learning and others.
 There are also local and national roles you could put yourself forward for.